liamquin/xmlcalabash1-textdiff/README.md

 Note that the Diff Utils number text lines starting at zero, not one, so a change on the first line will have the position attribute set to zero.

+There is an XSLT 1 stylesheet in lib/textdifftopatch.xsl that converts the XML result to minial Unix diff output, and there are a couple of sample single-step pipelines in the distribution.